 Cataracts are very common for Americans in midlife and beyond.
 In fact, over 24 million U.S. men and women age 40 and older currently have cataracts.
 If you’re having vision problems that could be cataract symptoms, such as cloudy vision, it’s important that you get help now instead of later.
-David K. Chow, MD, MPH, FACS, an expert ophthalmologist with 35 years of experience, offers the best in pre- and post-surgery cataract care at his offices in Reston and Vienna, Virginia.
+David K. Chow, MD, MPH, FACS, an expert ophthalmologist with 35 years of experience, offers the best in pre- and post-surgery cataract care at his office in Reston, Virginia.
 Call the office or use online booking to schedule an appointment today.

 Cataracts are a condition that clouds your eye’s normally clear lens.
 Usually, cataracts are age-related.
 At about age 40, the proteins within your eye lens begin to break down naturally, and this eventually clouds your lens.